CsgoBotTG/DeepFaceTelegramBot/README.md

    2. Segmentation (persons, animals, cars, food, etc...)
    3. Pose people

-The bot will be controlled using telegram and buttons.
+The bot will be controlled using telegram.